Joeltronics/py_nes_emulator/README.md

 # py_nes_emulator
 NES emulator written in Python

-This is just a toy example to learn about emulator development - optimization isn't really the goal, so I don't expect this Python version will ever be performant enough to actually play games in real-time (though I may eventually port this to C, C++, or Rust).
+This is just a toy example to learn about emulator development - optimization isn't really the goal, so I don't know if this Python version will ever be performant enough to actually play games in real-time (though I may eventually port this to C, C++, or Rust).

 My main goal is to get this to the point where it can emulate Super Mario Bros - and with it, most mapper 0 games.
 Though not necessarily in real time (see next section...)

 ### Probably Out of scope

-**Being optimized enough to actually play games in real-time.** That's not to say there won't be any optimization (for example, I'm interested in trying to do some of the PPU emulation on GPU), but Python really isn't intended for emulating a few million CPU & PPU instructions per second.
-Not to say it isn't possible - but it would need aggressively optimized code, at the expense of readability, maintainability, and "pythonic"-ness.
+**Being optimized enough to actually play games in real-time.** Performance is better than I expected it would be, and I'm able to emulate games at 20-30 FPS.
+But still, this is Python - it's not really intended for emulating a few million CPU & PPU instructions per second.
+It would probably possible with some aggressive optimization, but at the expense of readability, maintainability, and "pythonic"-ness.

 **Perfect emulation.** For example, precise cycle accuracy, hardware quirks like open-bus behavior, or pixel-exact PPU emulation.
 I do expect to support some of the most common quirks that many games rely on, but definitely not Battletoads-level accuracy.